 - [the proposed price of the alternate supplier is not significantly different to the price of the Supplier in aggregate over an equivalent period;]

-(b) if the Supplier’s environmental practices or negative environmental impacts may bring the Customer’s reputation materially into disrepute as a result of conflicting with the Customer’s published [net zero/carbon reduction] targets from time to time; or
+1.1.2 if the Supplier’s environmental practices, negative environmental impacts, lobbying activities, partnerships, trade associations or public policy positions [may] bring the Customer’s reputation into disrepute because they conflict with the Customer’s published [net zero/carbon reduction] or [add specific environmental] targets from time to time; or

-(c) if the Supplier acts persistently and materially in such a manner as [to reasonably justify the opinion that its business operations or other conduct] is inconsistent with good environmental practice and policy [, as exemplified in [INSERT INDUSTRY ACCEPTED GUIDANCE OR STANDARD]]; or
+1.1.3 if the Supplier acts [persistently and materially] in a manner that [reasonably justifies the Customer’s opinion that the Supplier’s business operations or other conduct] [is/are] inconsistent with good environmental practice and policy [, as exemplified in [INSERT INDUSTRY ACCEPTED GUIDANCE OR STANDARD]]; or

-(d) if the Supplier fails within days to respond fully to a request for information made by the Customer to allow the Customer to assess the carbon footprint, emissions, environmental practices and policies of the Supplier that relate to activity under this agreement.
+1.1.4 if the Supplier fails within days to respond fully to a request for information made by the Customer to allow the Customer to assess the Supplier’s Carbon Footprint, environmental practices and policies that relate to [the activities/ supply of Services/ Services provided] under this agreement.